 Several elected officials, or their representatives, will attend, including the offices of U.S. Sen. Pat Toomey, Congressman Thomas Marino, state Sen. Lisa Baker and Pike Commissioners Rich Caridi, Karl Wagner and Matt Osterberg.
 Also scheduled to attend is Harry Forbes of the Northeast Regional Office of Gov. Tom Corbett.

-Page 2 of 2 - Information about the state’s new voter ID law also will be provided.
+Information about the state’s new voter ID law also will be provided.

 Three speakers will address expo attendees: